-The National Occupancy Standard (NOS) was created to support the design and evaluation of housing policies and programs in Canada.
+The National Occupancy Standard (NOS) supports the design and evaluation of housing policies and programs in Canada.
 It is a reference point for “suitable” housing to inform how many people could reasonably live in a dwelling based on the number of bedrooms.
-While newcomers want to know what the “rules” are about children sharing bedrooms, the NOS is NOT a rule to determine if a dwelling unit can be rented to a family.
+While newcomers want to know the “rules” about children sharing bedrooms, the NOS is NOT a rule to determine if a dwelling unit can be rented to a family.
 Rather, the standard refers to criteria to assess if housing is suitable.

 What is Housing Suitability?

-According to the NOS, a private household has suitable housing when there are enough bedrooms for the family based on age, gender, and relationships among household members.
+According to the NOS, a private household has suitable housing when there are enough bedrooms for family members based on age, gender, and relationships among household members.

 Advertisement:

-The NOS can help you determine the number of bedrooms you will need to ensure suitable housing.
-The size of the house you need depends on your family’s size and structure.
+The NOS can help you determine the number of bedrooms to ensure suitable housing.
+Thehouse size depends on your family’s size and structure.
 For example, if you have a family of six with two parents and four daughters, you can select a three-bedroom room.
 However, if you have three sons and one daughter, you may need four bedrooms.

 However, you’ll also have to consider other factors such as affordability, cultural conventions, and how urgently you require housing.
 Once you determine how many bedrooms you require based on your family size, you can use this information to begin your housing search.
 Or, you can work with a real estate agent who can help you search for suitable housing based on this information.